mul1sh/herc-igvc-registrar/README.md

 # HERC IGVC Subdomain Factory

-## Helping Eradicate Racketeering and Colussion In Global Value Chains .
+## Harness Every Resource for Commoditization In Global Value Chains .
 ETH SubDomains

 This project is heavily inspired from the tutorial described in detail and published as part of the corresponding blog article available on [Tenzorum Medium](https://medium.com/tenzorum-project/the-ultimate-ens-and-%C4%91app-tutorial-a4f2ede94b08).